PyroMikeGit/SuperKaizoIronMON/README.md

 ### Heart Gold / Soul Silver

-> **NOTE: These pivot rules and areas are still being worked on.** Expect a ROM patch update in the near future to help switch days for the Bug Catching Contest pivot area.

 0. All other [HGSS specific Kaizo rules](https://gist.github.com/UTDZac/a147c497424dfbd537d8c4b0c22b5621#heart-gold--soul-silver) apply, unless changed below
 1. The hidden items prior to entering Gym 1 are allowed to be picked up
 2. Whitney's Gym must be completed before heading north of Goldenrod City (Route 35)